Name of Head of Department

 Introduction to the department

-Drama and Theatre Studies is an exciting subject which challenges students across the board.
+Drama and Theatre Studies is an exciting subject that challenges students across the board.
 The Drama Department strives to develop and nurture enthusiasm for theatre and performing arts across the age range, offering many opportunities for involvement and creative input.
-Drama is a subject which focuses on the self-development of the individual, developing resilience, confidence and self-esteem.
+Drama is a subject that focuses on the self-development of the individual, developing resilience, confidence and self-esteem.

 Key stage 3 (Year 7 and 8)